shriyachallam/maccorcyclingdata/docs/preparing.rst

 Code overview
 =============

-The `preparenovonix`_ package prepares exported data files produced by `Novonix`_ battery-testers by (i) cleaning them and (ii) adding derived information to the file.
+The `battgeniepublish`_ package prepares exported data files produced by `Novonix`_ battery-testers by (i) cleaning them and (ii) adding derived information to the file.
 The package also allows reading an individual column given its name.
 The derived information includes:

 #.
 A State column with explicit information of the start and end of a
    given type of measurement.
 Novonix provides a Step number with a